 And oftentimes it's subconscious.

-I didn't propagandize you, I just told you the facts that we're free and they're not.
+I just told you the facts that we're free and they're not.

-And it's better to be to live here than that to her was not an opinion.
+That to her was not an opinion.

 And I started realizing, wow, there's so many things that I had ingested uncritically that form a crucial part of my worldview that I never decided to embrace or believe, that I never weighed the truth of and decided to believe it.

-It was just things I absorbed by osmosis through the culture through the influences that I had.
+It was just things I absorbed by osmosis, through the culture, through the influences that I had.

 And I almost felt like there was this monster with inside me, like this alien being that had taken control of my brain.